TeaPartyCrypto/Tea/README.md

 1. The watch timeout has been taken down to 300 secconds from 2 hours ( After 300 secconds any pending transaction will fail)

-1. Currently, users still have to pay for the transaction fees ( I will personally reimburse any and all MO costs incurred while playing on testnet untill the faucet is setup.
+1. Currently, users still have to pay for the transaction fees ( I will personally reimburse any and all GRAMS costs incurred while playing on testnet untill the faucet is setup.

 ### System Prerequisites for Running `tea`